Last update: 9/7/2021

 COVID-19 vaccine to travel to Bolivia

-Although COVID-19 vaccine distribution has begun in most countries around the world, the government of Bolivia has not yet confirmed whether it will be mandatory to present a proof of vaccine record (POVR) or an international certificate of vaccination or prophylaxis (ICVP) to enter Bolivia.
+Although COVID-19 vaccine distribution is advanced in most countries around the world, the government of Bolivia has not yet confirmed whether it will be mandatory to present a proof of vaccine record (POVR) or an international certificate of vaccination or prophylaxis (ICVP) to enter Bolivia.

 If you’re going to get the COVID-19 vaccine before traveling to Bolivia, I recommend taking a copy of a vaccination record or certificate with you in case Bolivia changes its travel restrictions.